HTMLMin/Laravel-HTMLMin/README.md

 ##### Further Information

-There are other classes in this package that are not documented here.
+There are other classes in this package that are not documented here (such as the compiler class).
 This is because they are not intended for public use and are used internally by this package.

 Feel free to check out the [API Documentation](http://docs.grahamjcampbell.co.uk) for Laravel HTMLMin.